The Arctic

 spacer

-Our Next Speaker
+Our Next MEETING

-569th Meeting
+574th Meeting

 The meeting will be held in the Beaver Lounge on the ground floor of the Warrant Officers’ and Sergeants’ Mess, 4 Queen Elizabeth Driveway, Ottawa.
 The Mess sits alongside Lisgar Collegiate, facing the Rideau Canal, and is accessible from the Driveway just south of the Laurier Bridge.
 Parking is available in front of the Mess and in adjacent lots and is free.
 The meeting begins at 2000 hrs and the bar will be available from 1930 hrs.
 As always, guests are welcome.